 The local authority then decides if the assessment is to go ahead.
 Evidence of a special educational need is required .
 This may be a disability or a severe complex need that is expected to remain long-term.
-Also that it is not possible to meet the needs within existing resources and if the child has not made progress over time.
+And /or that it is not possible to meet the needs within existing resources and if the child has not made progress over time.
 It is usually a six week process for this to be considered.
-There should be an SEN worker from the council named who is managing the child’s case.
+There should be an SEN worker from the LA named who is managing the child’s case.

-If accepted the assessment process (8 weeks) begins.
+If accepted the assessment process (8 weeks) then begins.
 The LA send out requests for ‘advice’ from various professionals such as speech and language, educational psychologists and occupational therapists.

 The professionals will then observe your child usually at the early years setting or school, talk to the parents and then write a report which includes advice on outcomes and support needs.
 If you have current reports from professionals working with your child these will be used.

 - Parents, child, school or early years setting, Educational Physiologist, Social care staff and health professionals working with the child such as speech and language therapist and occupational therapist.

 - Anyone you ask to be contacted